Department of Journalism

 3 Credits

-This course critically examines how journalists and news organizations are using emerging forms of social media and mobile platforms.
-Students gain hands-on experience by experimenting with social media and mobile devices for newsgathering, distribution, and audience engagement.
-Students produce a portfolio of multimedia stories and build their own professional journalistic brand.
+This course critically examines how journalists and news organizations are using emerging forms of multimedia technology along with mobile devices and evolving social media.
+Students gain hands-on experience by experimenting with mobile devices for news gathering, distribution, and community building and engagement.
+Students produce a portfolio of multimedia stories published on the class website, Ithaca Week.
 An emphasis is placed on critically assessing the credibility and authenticity of user-generated content.
 Students will also learn how to use analytics tools to monitor and analyze the effectiveness of their mobile and social media activity.
-Prerequisites: JOUR 21100; senior standing.
+Prerequisites: JOUR 21100.
 (F,S)

 4 Credits